Email coach

 Karrie Moore

 Karrie Moore was hired in August of 2015 as the 11th head women's lacrosse coach in the program's illustrious history.
-The Bombers identified Moore, who served as an assistant coach with Cornell University for the last seven seasons, as the best coaching candidate.
-Moore will begin her third year at the helm of the Ithaca women's lacrosse program in 2017-18.
+Moore capped her eighth year at the helm of the Ithaca women's lacrosse program in 2023, bringing her total record since arriving on South Hill to 104-37.

 Moore took the IC women's program into uncharted territory in 2017, guiding the Bombers to their first ever appearance in the Round of 16 in the NCAA Division III Tournament.
 Ithaca posted a 14-5 record during the year, which included a first-place finish in the Empire 8 Conference during the regular season.
 The Bombers defeated four ranked teams during the year, which included a win over then-No. 2 Trinity (Conn.) that set new program bests.